emafree/f2-commander/docs/features.md

    - [x] Basic operations like copy, move, move to trash, etc.
      - [x] Confirmation dialogs and user inputs (destination path, etc.)
+     - [ ] Copy/Move to a non-existing dir to `mkdir -p` upon confirmation
+     - [ ] Copy same file in same dir to create a copy with a suffix
      - [x] Multiple file selection
            - [x] With spacebar
            - [x] Shift+j/k(up/down) selection